the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+* Fix - The attendee link in the ticket and RSVP block so it shows after the creation of a ticket or RSVP.
+[128521]

 = [4.10.6.2] 2019-06-20 =

 * Fix - Prevent issue where older versions of the tribe-common libraries could be bootstrapped [129479]